2kai/full-stack-school/applications/README.md

 Open http://localhost and see the same picture as in Exercise 2.4.
 Just a refactoring was done in this exercise.
 So visually nothing has been changed.

+###### Exercise 2.6, "Phonebook" application

+Open http://localhost and see list of persons and a form to add new person to the phonebook.

 ##### Part 1